Chapter 9.5 – Entry Barriers in Seaports

 Barriers to entry in seaports are classified into three categories

-• Economic entry barriers such as the need to make long-term, capital-intensive, and fixed investments.
+• Economic entry barriers include the need for long-term, capital-intensive, and fixed investments.

-• Regulatory and institutional entry barriers, such as the granting of permits, for new firms willing to operate in a particular port.
+• Regulatory and institutional entry barriers, such as the requirement for permits, exist for new firms seeking to operate in a particular port.

 • Locational (geographical) entry barriers, such as the lack of space at a site in the port for an entrant.